CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 * Uploading the Key Pair (as PKCS12 format) trhough CONNECT AdminGUI from the certificates page
 * Referencing a KeyStore with the public/private key pair

 Please refer to the [CONNECT AdminGUI user guide](https://connectopensource.atlassian.net/wiki/x/EQD9), for more information.

 __Links:__
 [http://wiki.directproject.org/smtp+gateway+configuration](http://wiki.directproject.org/smtp+gateway+configuration)
 [http://api.nhindirect.org/java/site/gateway/3.0.1/users-guide/](http://api.nhindirect.org/java/site/gateway/3.0.1/users-guide/)

+###Configuring the Smtp Agent Cache
+CONNECT Direct caches all the Smtp agent settings during the server startup.
+The cahche can be configured to refresh eveny 'n' milli seconds using the property "AgentSettingsCacheRefreshTime" which is defined in gateway.properties.
+The default value is 5 minutes.
+Whenever a Agent Setting Entity is changed/added/removed, the Direct Gateway will take 'AgentSettingsCacheRefreshTime' milli seconds to take effect.
+The cache refresh can be enabled or disabled using the proeprty AgentSettingsCacheRefreshActive, by default the cache refresh is enabled.
+Please note setting the AgentSettingsCacheRefreshTime very low may hamper the performance of the Direct Gateway.

+    # Agent Settings Cache Refresh time in milli seconds, 60000=1 minute 300000=5 minutes
+    AgentSettingsCacheRefreshTime=300000
+    AgentSettingsCacheRefreshActive=true

+###Configuring QOS settings
+CONNECT Direct Quality Of Service (QOS) enhancement supports tracking and monitoring of outgoing Direct messages.
+The outgoing Message Monitoring and tracking can be configured throguh different properties defined in the gateway.properties.
+The Message monitoring and traacking can be enabled or disabled through the "MessageMonitoringEnabled" property and by default its enabled.
+Currently Quality of Service (QOS) is not supported for SOAP/XDR based edge client systems and the property "MessageMonitoringEnabled" should be set to false in this case.
+The time limit before the Processed and Dispatched MDNs should be received from the Destination HISP can be configured through "ProcessedMessageReceiveTimeLimit" and "DispatchedMessageReceiveTimeLimit" properties.
+The default values are 1 hour and 24 hours respectively.
+The properties "OutboundFailedMessageRetryCount", "InboundFailedMessageRetryCount" and "NotifyOutboundSecurityFailureImmediate" are for future use and currently not used.
+    #Direct Message Monitoring properties
+    PostmasterEmailIdPrefix=postmaster
+    OutboundFailedMessageRetryCount=1
+    InboundFailedMessageRetryCount=1
+    NotifyOutboundSecurityFailureImmediate=true
+    MessageMonitoringEnabled=true
+    # Time Limit in milli seconds 1 minute=60 seconds = 60000 milli seconds
+    # 1 Hour
+    ProcessedMessageReceiveTimeLimit=3600000
+    # 24 hours
+    DispatchedMessageReceiveTimeLimit=86400000

 ###Configuring Mail Pollers
 --> direct.appcontext.xml : _used to schedule the mail pollers._